-(1) The chief of the division of soil and water resources may issue an order to a person that the chief determines has violated, is violating, or is threatening to violate any provisions of this chapter, rules adopted under it, or permits or orders issued under it.
+(1) The chief of the division of water resources may issue an order to a person that the chief determines has violated, is violating, or is threatening to violate any provisions of this chapter, rules adopted under it, or permits or orders issued under it.
 The order shall be effective upon issuance and shall identify the facility where the violation has occurred, is occurring, or is threatened to occur, the specific violation, and actions that the owner or operator of the facility must take to comply with the order.
 The order shall establish a reasonable date by which the owner or operator must comply with the order.

 (2) An order issued under division (A)(1) of this section shall be in writing and shall contain a finding of the facts on which the order is based.
 Notice of the order shall be given by certified mail to the applicable owner or operator of a facility.
 Notice also shall be provided to a person who initiated a complaint that resulted in the order and shall be posted on the web site of the department of natural resources in a manner prescribed by the chief.

 (1) The chief, by order, may propose to suspend or revoke a permit issued under this chapter if the chief determines that any term or condition of the permit is being violated.
 The chief's order shall identify the facility where the violation allegedly occurred, describe the nature of the violation, and prescribe what action the permittee may take to bring the facility into compliance with the permit.
 The chief shall fix and specify in the order a reasonable date or time by which the permittee must comply.
 The order shall state that the chief may suspend or revoke the permit if the permittee fails to comply with the order by that date or time.
 If on that date or time the chief finds that the permittee has not complied with the order, the chief may issue a new order suspending or revoking the permit.